brekkylab/ailoy-docs/docs/tutorial/using-tools.md

 :::warning
 Tools aren't free — every token counts.

-Calling external APIs or running local AI models consumes real resources.
+Using many tools can generate a large amount of information for the AI to process, resulting in longer context lengths.

-If you're using an API, you might encounter unexpectedly high bills.
+Whether you're running AI through external APIs or using on-device models, it consumes resources.
-If you're using on-device AI, your system can slow down or even crash.
+API usage can lead to unexpectedly high bills, while on-device AI may slow down your machine or even cause it to crash.

-Avoid sending unnecessary data.
+Avoid using unnecessary tools.
 Keep your chat context focused and concise.
 :::